arafetki/go-api-boilerplate/README.md

-# Boilerplate for Go Projects with Echo and Sqlc
+# Go Project Boilerplate with SQLc, PostgreSQL, and a Framework-Agnostic API Layer